yishuinanfeng/OfflineStoreRepository/README.md

 		cacheModels.add(two);
 		cacheModels.add(three);

-2.Create a onlineListener's anonymous subclass like the following programs,do how you want to do to post the datas to the server.
+2.Create a onlineListener's anonymous subclass like the following programs,do what you want to do to post the datas to the server.

 OnlineListener onlineListener = new OnlineListener() {